 With mobile apps, brands also can deliver personalized content to customers based purely on individual preferences and shopping patterns.
 User location, interests, social media profiles, items viewed, etc. can all be utilized to bring people what they need.

+- Omnichannel customer experience.
 It is vital that brands and shop owners are listing their products wherever consumers are spending their time.
 73% of shoppers are so-called omnichannel customers.
 They use multiple channels during their customer journey, including mobile apps, to download a coupon or compare prices.
 Only 7 percent of the people are web-only shoppers, and 20 percent make purchases inside a store.

 Mobile commerce makes it easy to merge online and in-store experiences.
 The shopping cycle should combine the buyer experience across channels, including desktop, mobile, and any in-store placements.